Description

 We encourage members with interests from both AI and SDM domains.

-To develop grant applications on the use of AI for observer-based assessment of SDM processes during healthcare encounters as a basis for feedback and clinician training, we are currently seeking to form a research team.
+We are currently seeking to form a research team to develop grant applications on the use of AI for observer-based assessment of SDM processes during healthcare encounters as a basis for feedback and clinician training.

 To participate, applicants should be:

-Specifically, members are invited to participate virtually in two workshops over the next year and with a view to the grant application.
+- Partner organization: We also invite organizations or networks to partner with us and to provide indication of support to the grant application.
+Specifically, members are invited to participate virtually in two workshops over the next year, with a view to the grant application.

 We hope to be able to invite colleagues to participate in the funding proposal that will come out of this consortium, subject to the scale and eligibility of a chosen grant opportunity (please see Values).